Derry Girls is returning to Channel 4 for Season 3.

-Season 3 could also delve further into James’ budding romantic relationship with Erin, first hinted in the Season 2.
+Season 3 could also delve further into James’ budding romantic relationship with Erin, first hinted in Season 2.

 McGee revealed in an interview with Radio Times that Erin might end up romantically involved with the “wee English fella” after he took Erin to the prom in Season 2.